Last Updated: August 7, 2025

 Apps you’ve installed yourself could be malicious, too.
 The problem is prevalent with Android devices, as the Google Play Store gives app developers more freedom than the Apple App Store.
 Still, iPhones are also susceptible to malware attacks.

 Review your phone permissions via the settings menu.
 Apps might ask permission to access your camera, microphone, GPS location, gallery, or contacts.
 Limit app permissions if you aren’t comfortable sharing specific data.
-That said, certain permissions are essential for the app’s functionality.
-For example, messaging apps can’t work without accessing your contacts.
+That said, some permissions are necessary for apps to function correctly.
+For instance, a messaging app needs access to your contacts to let you connect with others.

 Also, check which apps have administrator access.
 On an Android phone, navigate to Settings, then to Security.
 Find the setting for Device Administrators or Device Admin Apps (the exact steps may vary by device).
 Check which apps have administrator access and remove those that appear suspicious.